-If you didn't have a chance to check out the template yet, the secret is that your cover letter is really a response to the question "Why should I hire you?" and it's your responsibility as the applicant to lay out clearly the top 2-3 reasons you should be hired.
+If you didn't have a chance to check out the template yet, the secret is that your cover letter is essentially a response to the question "Why should I hire you?"
+And it's your responsibility as the applicant to clearly spell out the top 2-3 reasons you should be hired.

-See the full template run-down here, or keep reading for Stephanie's strong example letter.
+See the full template run-down here, and keep reading for Stephanie's strong example letter.

 I am a 2016 Special Education Master’s Candidate at University of Maryland writing to apply for the Special Education Teacher position at Holyoke Elementary.
 Given my extensive background in special education, my lifelong passion for supporting young individuals in need, and our shared belief in combining the arts with high touch teaching methods to unlock children’s potential, I think I would be a strong addition to your school.
 As I prepare to graduate this May, I can think of no better opportunity than to join the teaching community at Holyoke Elementary.

 I have spent the past seven years developing my expertise in special education instruction.
 Through my undergraduate and master’s coursework, I gained a broad understanding of early childhood development, advanced practices for children with disabilities, behavioral assessments and instructional methods.
 Through full-time internships at three different elementary schools, I deepened my skills in classroom leadership, IEP creation, and emergency situation resolution.
 I know what it takes to create supportive and productive learning environments for children with disabilities, and I look forward to making this happen as a full-time teacher.